 - Policy 2.12 Roles and responsibilities.
 Establish clear roles, rights, and responsibilities for participants and decision makers in planning and investment processes.
-Address roles of City bureaus, elected officials, and participants, including community and neighborhood leadership, business, organizations, and individuals. - Policy 2.13 Project scope.
+Address roles of City bureaus, elected officials, and participants, including government agencies and tribal nations in addition to community and neighborhood leadership, business, organizations, and individuals. - Policy 2.13 Project scope.
 Establish clear expectations about land use project sponsorship, purpose, design, and how decision makers will use the process results. - Policy 2.14 Community influence.
 At each stage of the process, identify which elements of a planning and investment process can be influenced or changed through community involvement.
 Clarify the extent to which those elements can be influenced or changed. - Policy 2.15 Documentation and feedback.
 Provide clear documentation for the rationale supporting decisions in planning and investment processes.
 Communicate to participants about the issues raised in the community involvement process, how public input affected outcomes, and the rationale used to make decisions.